How To Install Vinyl Siding On A Mobile Home – Full DIY Instructions?

 Important Fascia and Soffit Considerations.

 Mobile homes come with their own type of facia and soffit.
-This sometimes consists of one piece which is made of aluminum and held up with small screws.
-Some homes have a three piece construction with aluminum soffit, Hardi-board fascia and a vinyl trim molding with a snap on cover.
+This sometimes consists of one piece which is made of aluminium and held up with small screws.
+Some homes have a three piece construction with aluminium soffit, hardi-board fascia and a vinyl trim molding with a snap-on cover.

 Most of these soffit and trim pieces can be loosened up to allow the top edge of the lap to be hidden underneath.
 This also allows for the water to run down the fascia without going behind the lap and destroying the structure.